ScoutmasterBucky/ScoutmasterBucky/README.md

 Index Page
 ----------

 The index page lists the events - they are slurped up into the index page.
-Also, these helpers and partials are only usable on the index page.

 * `{{>event-badge-header badge="geocaching"}}` - Shows an event header with "Scoutmaster Bucky", the Bucky-themed image, and the round merit badge.
 Centers text below the "Scoutmaster Bucky" logo.